 Date Window Alignment Checks

 In vendor rebate and trade promotion reconciliation, temporal misalignment is the single largest driver of accrual leakage, overpayment, and audit exposure.
-Date Window Alignment Checks serve as the temporal gatekeeper within the validation pipeline, ensuring that every sales transaction, shipment record, and claim submission falls precisely within the contractual promotion period.
+Date Window Alignment Checks serve as the temporal gatekeeper within the validation pipeline, ensuring that every sales transaction, shipment record, and claim submission falls within the contractual promotion period.
 Without rigorous boundary enforcement, volume-based rebates compound incorrectly, off-promo sales trigger false positives, and finance teams face material restatements during quarterly close.

 Pipeline Architecture and Temporal Normalization

 The reconciliation pipeline ingests heterogeneous date formats from POS feeds, EDI 810 invoices, vendor claim portals, and internal ERP systems.
 Before any business logic executes, strict temporal normalization is mandatory.
 All timestamps must be parsed into UTC, stripped of ambiguous regional formats, and aligned to a consistent fiscal calendar.
-Python ETL developers typically implement this using pandas or polars with explicit timezone-aware parsing, followed by deterministic floor/ceiling operations to standardize to midnight boundaries.
-Adherence to ISO 8601 date and time formatting eliminates cross-border parsing ambiguities and ensures deterministic comparisons across distributed systems.

 import polars as pl